-He lives in Kemp Town with his heavily pregnant wife and three year old daughter .
+He lives in Kemp Town with his wife and two young daughters.
 Work is his down time!
-His long awaited book, The Pain Is Not The Problem, is mostly still in his head and evolving all the time.
+So he’s always happy to see you.
+His long awaited book, The Pain Is Not The Problem, is mostly still in his head and ever changing in scope and content.

 Jamie is registered and insured as a Sports Therapist with the Society Of Sports Therapists.

 Mark Gilmore @ Brighton Sports Therapy

 Mark is an experienced registered physiotherapist (qualified 2007) and with his background in sports and exercise science, a degree in physiotherapy, qualified yoga and meditation teacher, reiki therapist and his own history of injuries (3 surgeries, broken leg, sprained ankles, dead legs, hamstring injuries, shin splints, whiplash), Mark really does have it all covered!

 He’s an expert in interpreting the relationships between the mind and body.
 He has developed his own slant on the clinics progressive approach to give you a uniquely relaxing approach to physiotherapy.
 The more relaxed we are the less pain we feel.
 Mark is generally referred to around the clinic as Zen!